sbliefnick1/fauteuil/README.md

 Fauteuil means *armchair* in
-French, and I wanted a completely distinct word to refer to the project while 'getting comfortable' with Docker and Airflow.
+French, and I wanted a completely distinct word to refer to the project while 'getting comfortable' :sunglasses: with Docker and Airflow.

 ## Getting Started with a Multi-Node Development Deployment